kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 - HTML stands for HyperText Markup Language.
 It's the code that defines the structure and content of a webpage.
 This is your code editor, where you'll write HTML.
+- HTML is made up of elements.
+The first one you will use is the h1 element.
+-